 Selling your property with Davis Tate - what to expect

-Davis Tate will discuss with you the options for price positioning in the current market so that we agree a marketing plan for your home.
-In addition, we will take colour photos, note down all the major selling features of your home, and take measurements to make attractive sales and marketing material for your property.
-We can also talk to you about our conveyancing service and arrange for you to meet our financial advisors.
+We’ll take colour photos, note down all the major selling features of your home, and take measurements to create an attractive sales brochure and online marketing material for your property.
+We can also talk to you about our conveyancing service and arrange for you to speak with one of our partner financial advisers.

-At Davis Tate we work with Embrace Financial Services, they are part of the same parent company and as such they are an integral part of our team in all of our branches.
-Embrace Financial Services have a comprehensive panel of mortgage providers and they will work with you to tailor their service to suit your personal circumstance whether you are an investor, first time buyer, an experienced mover or looking to remortgage. *
+Our partners, Embrace Financial Services, are part of the same parent company and form an integral part of our team in all Davis Tate branches.
+Embrace Financial Services have a comprehensive panel of mortgage providers and will work with you to tailor their service to your personal circumstances, whether you are a first time seller, investor, experienced mover - or looking to remortgage.

 3. Work together to prepare your home for sale